 Operating environment and market position

-At the beginning of 2018, the Nordic water reservoirs were at 86 TWh, which is 3 TWh above the long-term average and 11 TWh higher than a year earlier.
-At the end of the first quarter of 2018, the reservoirs were at 34 TWh, which is 7 TWh below the long-term average and 4 TWh lower than a year earlier.
-Precipitation in the Nordics was clearly below the normal level in the first quarter of 2018.
+At the beginning of 2018, the Nordic water reservoirs were at 86 TWh, which is 3 TWh above the long-term average and 11 TWh higher than one year earlier.
+At the end of the second quarter of 2018, the reservoirs were at 76 TWh, which is 7 TWh below the long-term average and 5 TWh lower than one year earlier.
+Precipitation was clearly below the normal level in the second quarter of 2018.

-The market price of CO2 emission allowances (EUA) increased from EUR 8.1 per tonne at the beginning of the year to EUR 13.3 per tonne at the end of the first quarter of 2018.
+The market price of CO2 emission allowances (EUA) increased from EUR 13.3 per tonne at the beginning of the second quarter to EUR 15.0 per tonne at the end of the second quarter of 2018.